Few people resist the tempting aroma of coffee. Getting up in the morning and sipping a cup looking out the window is the best way to start the day.

 This coffee is 100% Arabica.
 Grown in the middle of the Yauco mountains at an altitude of more than 1000 meters above sea level.

 Like many others, they use a sun-drying process.
-It is then storage under controlled climatic conditions until it is time for grading.
-Its main characteristic is acidity with a touch of caramel and spice.
+The beans are kept under controlled climatic conditions until it’s time to grade them.
+Its main characteristic is its acidity, which has a touch of caramel and spice.